Kindergarten Readiness Assessment for Administrators At the beginning of

 November 1st is the deadline for teachers to administer the KRA and enter data in the KReady online system.
 After the administration window closes on November 1 at 11:59 p.m., data managers will have until November 6th at 11:59 p.m. to clean up transfer requests.

 Teacher Training - Only kindergarten teachers who have not yet been trained need to successfully complete the training on the Kindergarten Readiness Assessment administration, score reporting, and use of the assessment data.
-The KRA trainings are scheduled and delivered by State Support Team KRA trainers and a small number of local district trainers.
-Training is in STARS and will be added throughout the summer to prepare teachers for the 2017 KRA administration.
+The KRA trainings are scheduled and delivered by State Support Team KRA trainers.
+Training is in STARS and will be added throughout the summer to prepare teachers for the 2018 KRA administration.
 Teachers will need to register in STARS to secure a spot for training.
 Search using the Keyword term KRA.

 KReady System Support: